cielecki/day-composer/docs/roadmap.md

 **User-Defined Tools:**
 Introduce the ability for the user to add extra tools to the system.
 Investigate methods for loading extra tools (e.g., eval, JSON, MCP).
 This could allow accessing calendar for example.

-**Deep Research Tool:**
+**Deep Research Tool:** ✅ COMPLETED
 Implement a tool for deep research using firecrawl api.
+Implemented as `deep_research` tool with configurable research depth, URL limits, and timeout settings.

 **Mode Settings Editor:**
 Create a comprehensive mode settings editor that allows users to configure all mode parameters through a user-friendly interface.